randyleonard99/digitalframeworks-spring2020/README.md

 * Speak the language of reporters and technologists who use data to tell stories
 * Identify common problems with data and think critically about its use in news reporting

-Much of this class (and its syllabus) is based on [Rachel Shorey's Spring 2018 Digital Frameworks](https://github.com/rshorey/digitalframeworks-spring18) course at Northwestern University.
+Much of this class (and its syllabus) is based on Medill courses by the same name taught by [Sean McMinn of NPR](https://github.com/shmcminn/digitalframeworks-spring19) and [Rachel Shorey](https://github.com/rshorey/digitalframeworks-spring18) from the New York Times.

 ## Policies

 ### Expectations

-* Come to class or let me know if you can't make it.
-I understand that situations occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
-Either way, you will be responsible for the material unless otherwise agreed to.
+* Join the class sessions or let me know if you can't make it.
+I understand these are tought times and that situations may occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
+Either way, you will be responsible for the material unless otherwise agreed.
-* Complete assignments either in class or as homework due before the next class.
+* Complete assignments either during the session time or as homework due before the next class.
 That means assignments are due at 6 p.m. on Tuesdays, unless otherwise stated.
    * Late assignments will only be accepted if you contact me **before** the class in which it was originally due and we reach an agreement.
 * Submit assignments on Github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class with at least one story using data.
 I will randomly select several people to share a story at the beginning of class, so please have a link ready to go (and I will do the same).